palmergs/marches-rltk/README.md

 * Also seems a bit sluggish

 ### Known Bugs
-* The Image file used for the actor and item layers renders many greens as transparent
+* The Image file used for the actor and item layers renders many ~~greens~~ dark colors as transparent
 * Tooltip on locaton generates multiple messages causing flickering

 ### Credit